Skip to main content

 Download forms to help you record and keep track of your sponsorships and pledges.

-Rosedale International is a Section 501 (c)(3) organization.
-Gifts are deductible as charitable contributions for federal and state income tax purposes.
+The gifts from our corporate sponsors cover the operating costs of Ride for Missions so that all funds raised by participants go to the work of Rosedale International around the world.
+RI is a Section 501 (c)(3) organization, and gifts are deductible as charitable contributions for federal and state income tax purposes.
 With the accountability provided by our board of directors and the Rosedale Network of Churches, we seek to honor God with these gifts and use them with efficiency and wisdom.

 Preparation & Equipment Guide